Skip to content

 )

-Elysia use treaty to run the request, and offers end-to-end type safety
+Elysia uses treaty to run the request, and offers end-to-end type safety

-While both offers end-to-end type safety, tRPC only handle happy path where the request is successful, and doesn't have a type soundness of error handling, making it unsound.
+While both offer end-to-end type safety, tRPC only handles happy path where the request is successful, and doesn't have a type soundness of error handling, making it unsound.

 If type soundness is important for you, then Elysia is the right choice.